random town name generator logoThe Random Town Name Generator

 5 It will come as a surprise to residents of or visitors to the city of Manchester, that the name does not refer to its über-masculinity, but is instead a side-swipe at the city's tiny Franco-German population for whom the name actually means 'Many Are Him' - a clear and obvious reference to the duplicity and inbreeding so common in such small communities.

-6 "Geo-targetting algorithms for non-neanderthal time and area displacement assuagion", Trad, Flad and Flute, University of Hontbrooklea City, 1988.
+6 "Geo-targetting algorithms for non-neanderthal time and area displacement assuagion", Trad, Flad and Flute, University of Pleadwoldleadale, 1988.

 7 Predicting future land-shift reformation characteristics from seemingly unrelated data - the Chaos theory reversed", Prof. Clifford Trellis & Dr. Dillis Plifford.
-Proceedings of the Third Future Chaos Requiem, Moobfleet, 2029.
+Proceedings of the Third Future Chaos Requiem, Speipmere, 2029.

-8 "Theory on the Theory of Theories - A Practical Application of String Theory Theory", Dr. D. F. Duck, Walt Disnae Research Laboratories, Blushlock Bridge Publications.
+8 "Theory on the Theory of Theories - A Practical Application of String Theory Theory", Dr. D. F. Duck, Walt Disnae Research Laboratories, Prethamhopeton Publications.
 ISDN 02-0710-06245.

 9 Due to the differing time recording methods used by various members of the RaToNaGe development team, and due to the futuristic nature of past errors, this figure is subject to a potential inaccuracy of ±35 years.